pandaonlimit/96rp_storages/README.md

 <p>
   Everyone can use and modify this resource for free!<br>
   Credits would be cool ofc :)<br>
-  This script was made with QBX and ox_inventory
+  This script was made with QBX, ox_inventory and <a href="https://github.com/smirnoff647/96rp_npc">96rp_npc</a>
 </p>
 <p>
-  This is a pre-release!<br>
+  This is a fully working storages management script.<br>
-  But, everything is working.
-I just want to add some things<br>
-  and check if my freestyle code is 100% secured :D<br>
-  Right now, you need players with a job for handling<br>
-  the storages.
-I want to add an automation system<br>
-  if you dont want storages being managed by players.<br>
+  Its secured against "hackers" and tested!<br>
+  But i tested it in short periods and will put it on<br>
+  our server with the goal to find bugs or "reasoning error"<br>
+  You can add a job for players to manage your storages or/and<br>
+  let the storages handle by my script without any player interaction.<br>
+  I will add a video in the near future where i can explain and show<br>
+  all the features.<br>
   <b>Installation guide and setup help comming soon<br>
   More in "todo"</b>
 </p>